 We allow daily opportunities for our children to discuss their learning and where they may be experiencing difficulties.
 This allows clear assessment for learning and for teaching and learning opportunities to be modified in response to the children.
 It ensures children make rapid progress within every lesson.
 Children who are on the SEND register have the opportunity to comment on the targets set for them on their Individual Provision Map (IPM).
 This provides the children with a chance to help develop their own personalised learning programme, discussing strategies that work well for them.
+Their voice is captured on their Individual Provision Map (IPM) including their interests inside and outside of school.
 We are fully aware that children all learn in different ways and they know themselves best.